segunolalive/website/src/posts/improving-accessibility-with-div-and-span.md

 ## When to use DIV/SPAN?

-When you intend to communicate nothing e.g you need a wrapper for styling but it doesn't affect the meaning of the content.
+Use these elements when you intend to communicate nothing e.g you need a wrapper for styling but it doesn't affect the meaning of the content.
 Don't use them for anything CLICKABLE.
 That's already meaningful.
 Yes, I'm looking at you wrapping an icon in a `SPAN` and adding a click handler – yes, you.
+That's a button.

+> Remember, communicate meaning via HTML.

+Happy hacking 😉